Date of Award:

 Study results were discussed in light of the different levels of awareness at which the Rorschach and the TOSCA--M assess emotions and psychological functioning.
 Socialization of gender differences in guilt- and shame-proneness was also discussed.
 Implications for treatment, future research, and creation of future assessments of guilt- and shame-proneness were examined.

 Shiffler, Julie Bingham, "The Relationship Between Guilt- and Shame-Proneness and Rorschach Indices of Psychological Functioning" (1997).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6110.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .